abhignakodipyaka/abhignakodipyaka/README.md

 ### Hi there, I'm Abhigna 👋
-I am a student at UC Berkeley majoring in Data Science and minoring in Computer Science.
+Recent UC Berkeley Data Science Graduate.

 Feel free to connect with me on [LinkedIn](https://www.linkedin.com/in/abhigna-kodipyaka/)!